jDataView/jBinary/README.md

  * You write the structure once, it gets parsed automatically.
  * The parsing process can be extended with custom functions.
 It allows to parse non trivial files with ease.
- * It works both in the browser and NodeJS.
+ * It works both in the browser and NodeJS as it is powered by [jDataView](https://github.com/vjeux/jDataView).

 API
 ======